 - However, four to six days of Orangetheory are more favorable for weight loss goals.
 Whenever [possible, more Orange 60 than Lift 45 will do the magic.

-- Then, four to six days more Lift 45 and one or two Orange 60 will work the trick for muscle toning, strength, and endurance.
+- Then, four to six days weekly, more Lift 45 and one or two Orange 60 will work the trick for muscle toning, strength, and endurance.

 However, regardless of your fitness goals and Orangetheory gym frequency, your diet plays a large role in your fitness goal achievement.